ng-doc/ng-doc/apps/ng-doc/docs/writing-content/keywords/index.md

 **Page anchors**

-- Link to the section in guides - `*GettingStartedInstallation#Manual`
+- Link to the section in guides - `*InstallationManualPage#Adding-application-layout`
-- Link to the section in guides - `*GettingStartedInstallation#Automatic-Recommended`
+- Link to the section in guides - `*InstallationManualPage#Configuring-Application`

 **API anchors**